 Parts of speech are often difficult for students to learn because the concept is abstract.
 Also, some words can be used as different parts of speech.
 For example, the word "run" is usually a verb but can also be used as a noun (as when people build a run for animals or when a partnership scores a run in cricket).
 Because of this, students can easily get confused about parts of speech.
 They need lots of examples to understand the various parts of speech, and this learning will be easier when they are able to write fluently.
-Nouns and verbs are the best parts to focus on with young children, and here are activities to reinforce that learning.
-(Suggested activities for introducing these parts of speech are given in the Teacher's Guide for The Farmer's Wife.)
+These activities assume that students have had some experience with the concept of parts of speech.